JDede1/loan_default_prediction/README.md

 I would like to sincerely thank the following for their guidance, encouragement, and inspiration throughout the course of this project:

-* **My mentors and peers**, whose feedback and discussions provided invaluable insights.
+* **The Datatalks.club mentors and peers**, whose feedback and discussions provided invaluable insights.
 * **The broader data science and MLOps community**, for sharing knowledge and best practices that shaped my approach.
 * **Family and friends**, for their unwavering support and patience during the many long hours dedicated to building and refining this project.